Hypnosis: The dynamic way to stop smoking & lose weight

 After establishing a client’s eating pattern and gaining their commitment to stop dieting, hypnosis can facilitate a commitment to the following simple rules:

-- Only eating when he/she is hungry
+- only eating when they are hungry

-- He/she eats consciously enjoying each mouthful
+- they eat consciously enjoying each mouthful

-- He/she stops when they feel full
+- they stop when they feel full

 Thereafter, hypnosis can discover and address the underlying cause of the weight problem.

 There appears to be a number of critical issues when starting to exercise.
 First of all, ask yourself if you enjoy the activity, there is nothing worse than “forcing” yourself to do something.
 Consider if you're able/fit enough to do what you want to do, or do you need to build up to it?
 Think about whether or not your current size is a barrier to exercising.
 Many clients I see would love to go swimming but the thought of it makes them feel embarrassed.